-Working in the food industry for over 25 years – starting and running an upscale vegetarian restaurant for 10 years (Mizuna) then a catering business for 10 more years (Feast Catering Co.) – I’ve learned a few tricks of the trade to help make things simple and easy – and help you cook smarter.
+Working in the food industry for over 25 years – starting and running an upscale vegetarian restaurant for 10 years (Mizuna) then starting and running a catering business for 10 more years (Feast Catering Co.) – I’ve learned a few tricks of the trade to help cooking become a little more simple and enjoyable.
 It doesn’t have to be complicated, expensive or require hours of time.
 Wholesome meals can be easy and approachable, without compromising flavor or beauty.
 I’m so excited to share how!

-My goal is to help make your cooking at home easier and simpler by providing you with options for your family’s own particular needs.
-Even though I had a vegetarian restaurant for 10 years and I often eat vegan during the week, I’m married to a wonderful carnivore, Brian.
-Often I’ll adapt our meals so he can have meat, and I often keep mine vegetarian- one meal, two ways.
+My goal is to help make your cooking at home easier, simpler and more enjoyable by providing you with options for your own particular needs.
+Even though I had a vegetarian restaurant for 10 years and often eat vegan and plant-based during the week, I’m also married to a wonderful carnivore, Brian.
+Sometimes I’ll adapt our meals so he can have meat, and keep mine vegetarian- one meal, two ways.

 With so many mixed households – vegans and meat-eaters – both living under the same roof, cooking can get so complicated.
 So I’ve started creating “adaptable” recipes to make everyone happy, and make cooking easier and hopefully fun again.
 For more of these kinds of recipes – go to the “adaptable” category.